anton-rs/kona/book/src/sdk/pipeline/signaling.md

 signal include the following.

 - `StepResult::PreparedAttributes` - signals that payload attributes are
-   ready to be be consumed by the pipeline driver.
+   ready to be consumed by the pipeline driver.
 - `StepResult::AdvancedOrigin` - signals that the pipeline has derived all payload attributes for the given L1 block, and the origin of the pipeline was advanced to the next canonical L1 block.